 Cloud Dataprep pattern

-Cloud Dataprep by TRIFACTA supports a variety of macro-like pattern identifiers, which can be used in place of more complex regular expressions.
+Cloud Dataprep by TRIFACTA INC. supports a variety of macro-like pattern identifiers, which can be used in place of more complex regular expressions.

 The following matches when two digits appear at the beginning of a value: